Fugue & Strike Drops March 2023

 W R I T E R | T E A C H E R | R E S E A R C H E R

 Writer // Joe Hall is the author of five books of poetry, most recently Someone’s Utopia (2018).
 With Chad Hardy, he co-authored The Container Store Vols I & II (2012).
 With Cheryl Quimba, he co-authored the chapbook May I Softly Walk (2014).
 His next book, Fugue & Strike, is forthcoming in 2023.
 Hall has performed and delivered talks nationally at universities, living rooms, squats, and/or rivers in most of the 50 states as well as Canada and Washington, DC.
 He participates in Hostile Books, a publishing collective dedicated to radical materiality, with Ryan Kaveh Sheldon and Angela Veronica Wong,

-Teacher // Hall has taught community based creative writing workshops through the Worker Center in Buffalo and Just Buffalo Literary Center.
+Teacher // Hall is currently a Visiting Assistant Professor at St. Bonaventure University.
+He has taught community based creative writing workshops through the Worker Center in Buffalo and Just Buffalo Literary Center.
 His college teaching experience includes all levels of undergraduate creative writing and environmental literature.
 He is frequently amazed by his students.

 Researcher // In 2018, Hall received a PhD in Literature from the University at Buffalo, SUNY upon completion of his dissertation on liquid commons in eighteenth-century literature.
 The Journal of Post Colonial Studies and Eighteenth-Century Fiction have published his articles on literature, water, waste, and imperialism.
 His essays and reviews have appeared in Annulet, Terrain.org, The Colorado Review, and Fence Digital.
 His current research project involves settler colonial aesthetics in modern American ecopoetics.

 If you or your community is interested in being in conversation with Joe or to follow his work, you can find him at joehalljoehall on Twitter and Instagram and joescirehall / at / g m a i l . com.